-So, you know, don’t make complete decisions based on emotions, use some data to back up.
+Don’t make complete decisions based on emotions, use some data to back up.
 Yeah, that’s really cool.
 I think keyword research is really important and yeah, I think sometimes it can be difficult to think of new ideas, but what I’m trying to do now with the channel is I used to focus a lot on what other people are doing and I’m like, oh, this person did this, and that worked really well.

 I’m going to do a similar video and then it doesn’t work because it’s not, it doesn’t really come from me.
 It wasn’t my idea to begin with it.
-So what I’ve tried to do now is I would just go through all of my previous videos and look at the ones that performed well, and then I’ll do a similar video-ish on another topic.
+What I’ve tried to do now is I would just go through all of my previous videos and look at the ones that performed well, and then I’ll do a similar video-ish on another topic.

-So I think sometimes that can be cool because there are so many different ways that you can look at, I guess, an idea or a topic, you know, and if you already kind of know what’s already working, it’s really easy to come up with ideas that are kind of like similar to the ones that you already have and no one gonna whack.
+I think sometimes that can be cool because there are so many different ways that you can look at, I guess, an idea or a topic, you know, and if you already kind of know what’s already working, it’s really easy to come up with ideas that are kind of like similar to the ones that you already have and no one gonna whack.

 I think it’s interesting that you say that because particularly when you’re new, you have a habit of seeing what other people in your space are doing and thinking, oh my goodness, they got so many views on that.
 If, you know, if I did one on that, it must do well as, you know, it must be successful as well.

 And then you don’t take into the, you don’t take into account the fact that they’re a bigger channel than you and they will get views and they will get engagement differently than you as a small channel.
-So when you’re, when you’re just copying other people without, you know, the understanding YouTube, without understanding keywords, without understanding content, then that’s, that’s not going to lead to your success.
+When you’re, when you’re just copying other people without, you know, the understanding YouTube, without understanding keywords, without understanding content, then that’s, that’s not going to lead to your success.

 It really is.
 Stop.
 Keep your eyes on your own work.
 Just focus on your own channel.
 And if you keep looking at other channels, it will drive you insane because no one can figure out exactly definitively why YouTube shows views to some videos and not to others.

-So I think that’s the key thing to note as well that, you know, yes, look at others for inspiration, look at others for research, but don’t get too obsessed on what others are doing and copy them.
+I think that’s the key thing to note as well that, you know, yes, look at others for inspiration, look at others for research, but don’t get too obsessed on what others are doing and copy them.
 Yeah, exactly, ’cause then it’s like you’re just going to be a bad version of that channel.